moinkhanif/quarantine-stories/README.md

 The UI of this project is adapted from [liFEsTlye](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) and the project specs by Microvers are available [here](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561)

-## About the project

-- This project consists of bulding the "frienship" functionality on top of an existing repo.
 - Project Links
   - Production link: [Production link](https://quarantine-stories.herokuapp.com/)
   - Staging Link: [Staging  link](https://infinite-retreat-30494.herokuapp.com/)